WslyStvnChng/Trivia-Game/README.md

 # NBA Trivia Game

 # Overview
-* This ia a Trivia game built using JavaScript for the logic and jQuery to manipulate the DOM.</p>
+* This is a Trivia game built using JavaScript for the logic and jQuery to manipulate the DOM.</p>

 # Built